jeisenma/ProgrammingConcepts/syllabus.md

 Any student who feels s/he may need an accommodation based on the impact of a disability should contact the instructor privately to discuss their specific needs.
 Please also contact the Office for Disability Services at 614-292-3307 in room 150 Pomerene Hall to coordinate reasonable accommodations for any documented disabilities.

 **Schedule**
 Subject to change based on class progress.
-See the website for an up-to-date schedule.

 | Week  | Topics (cumulative!) 									| Applications 						| Technologies 		|
 | ----- | ------------------------------------------------------------------------------------- | ----------------------------------------------------- | --------------------- |